phorward/libphorward/README.md

 The Phorward Toolkit is developed and maintained by Jan Max Meyer, Phorward Software Technologies.

-It is the result of a several years experience in parser development systems, and has been preceded by the parser generators UniCC (http://unicc.phorward-software.com/) and JS/CC (http://jscc.phorward-software.com), and shall be the final step for an ultimate, powerful compiler-frontend toolchain.
+It is the result of a several years experience in parser development systems, and has been preceded by the parser generators UniCC (http://unicc.phorward-software.com/) and JS/CC (http://jscc.brobston.com), and shall be the final step for an ultimate, powerful compiler-frontend toolchain.
+A sister project of the libphorward is the pynetree parsing library (http://pynetree.org) which is written in and for the Python programming language and shares the same BNF-syntax for expressing grammars.

-Help of any kind to extend and improve this product is always appreciated.
+Help of any kind to extend and improve this software is always appreciated.

 LICENSE
 =======

-This product is an open source software released under the terms and conditions of the 3-clause BSD license.
+This software is an open source project released under the terms and conditions of the 3-clause BSD license.
+See the LICENSE file for more information.

 COPYRIGHT